10 Best Summer Jobs for Teachers That Pay $25+ Per Hour

 You can take advantage of delivery app jobs and make money taking meals to individuals from local restaurants.
 Think of it as being a pizza delivery driver, but you pick up meals from various restaurants instead.

-The two best delivery service apps are DoorDash and Uber Eats.
-With each service you get paid weekly to deliver meals and you get to set your own schedule.
+The best delivery service app to work for is Postmates.
+You get paid weekly to deliver meals, dry cleaning, or alcohol and you get to set your own schedule.
 You don’t even need a car in some locations as some cities allow you to deliver via bike, motorcycle, or by foot.

 Each platform has its own payment specifics, but you often receive tips from customers that can increase your earnings.
 Additionally, the two platforms have differing specific requirements but expect to meet these minimum requirements: